Welcome

 Finding help:

-opens in a new windowTips for working with visually impaired/blind seniorsopens WORD file — from State Services for the Blind.
-(Word Document, 2 pages)
+opens in a new windowResources for visually impaired/blind seniors — from State Services for the Blind.
+(2 min)

 Hearing